MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 #### Policies with unchanged parameters assigned through a custom policy initiative

-If the outdated policy is part of an Azure landing zone custom policy initiative, is assigned at any scope in your Azure estate, and the parameter names and number haven't changed, replace the existing custom policy definition contents with the updated custom policy definition contents.
+If the outdated Azure landing zone policy is part of an existing Azure landing zone custom policy initiative, is assigned to any scope in your Azure estate, and has unchanged parameter names and numbers:

+- Replace the existing custom policy definition contents with the updated custom policy definition contents.
 No further changes need to be made to the custom policy initiative or assignments, because the parameter number and names are unchanged.
 For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).

 #### Policies with changed parameters assigned through a custom policy initiative

-If the outdated policy to be updated is part of an Azure landing zone custom policy initiative, is assigned at any scope in your Azure estate, and the parameter names or number have changed, take the following actions:
+If the outdated policy is part of an existing custom policy initiative, is assigned to any scope in your Azure estate, and has changed parameter names and numbers, take the following actions:

 1. Capture all policy assignments, where they're assigned, and their parameter values for the custom policy initiative.
 1. Delete the existing policy assignments at all scopes where assigned.